hlandau/acmetool/_doc/SCHEMA.md

                             ; a default provider URL.
 Not all values which are valid ; in a target expression file may be used.

-        webroot-path        ; Contains the path to a directory where challenge files ; may be placed in order to potentially expose them over ; HTTP.
-A string, no newlines or whitespace.
+        webroot-path        ; Contains paths to directories where challenge files ; may be placed in order to potentially expose them over ; HTTP.
+One path per line.
 May be empty.

         rsa-key-size        ; Contains the RSA modulus length in bits to use for new keys ; and account keys.
 An ASCII string expressing a decimal integer